DENLID/DENLID/README.md

 # 👋 Hola!

-💻
+💻 Fullstack Developer | 🧠 Exploring AI & Cybersecurity
-I love building RESTful APIs, scalable backends, and deploying projects end-to-end.
+I build automation tools, Telegram bots, and smart backend systems using Python.
-I create functional and clean frontends with solid UI ⚡
+Passionate about creating clean, efficient, and secure software from concept to deployment ⚡

 ---